EricaLinaG/Emacsn/README.md

     make rm-installs
 ```

 But you can just do an `rm -rf ...` if you want.
+But you will have to edit
-Don't forget to edit your _.emacs-profiles.el_
+your _.emacs-profiles.el_

 Rinse - Repeat, Have fun.